 FAQs about Vumerity

-Vumerity was approved by the U.S. Food and Drug Administration in October 2019 as a treatment for adults with relapsing forms of MS. These types include clinically isolated syndrome, relapsing-remitting multiple sclerosis, and active secondary progressive multiple sclerosis.
+Vumerity was approved by the U.S. Food and Drug Administration in October 2019 for treating adults with relapsing forms of multiple sclerosis (MS), including clinically isolated syndrome, relapsing-remitting MS, and active secondary progressive MS.

-As each person reacts differently to a given treatment, there is no standard timeline for how soon Vumerity is expected to start working.
-Patients should ask their healthcare providers how the medication can help in their specific case.
+Every person responds differently to a given treatment, and there is no standard timeline for how soon Vumerity is expected to start working.
+Patients should ask their healthcare providers how Vumerity may help in their particular case.

-While weight gain and hair loss were not reported in clinical trials as side effects of Vumerity, some patients who received the active ingredient after the medication’s approval have experienced hair loss.
-Patients who experience unanticipated effects of treatment should discuss these with their healthcare team.
+Weight gain and hair loss were not reported in clinical trials as side effects of Vumerity, but there are reports of hair loss in people who received the therapy’s active ingredient in real-world settings.
+Patients who experience unanticipated effects from treatment should discuss them with their healthcare team.

 Related Articles